John Bormann

 John William Bormann (born April 4, 1993) is an American former professional baseball catcher.
-He played in Major League Baseball in 2017 for the Pittsburgh Pirates.
+He played in Major League Baseball (MLB) in 2017 for the Pittsburgh Pirates.

 Amateur career

 Bormann attended Navarro High School in Geronimo, Texas.
 At Navarro, he played as a pitcher and shortstop for the baseball team, and quarterback and safety for the football team.
 The Seguin Gazette named him their All-Area Player of the Year in football in 2010.

 He enrolled at the University of Texas at San Antonio (UTSA), where he played college baseball for the UTSA Roadrunners as a catcher.
 In 2014, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
 The Los Angeles Angels of Anaheim selected him in the 19th round of the 2014 MLB draft, but he did not sign, returning to UTSA for his senior year later graduating with a degree in Real Estate Finance and Development.